eldher/datasciencecoursera/README.md

 join_ms <- select(join_ms,subject,activity_desc,everything())  # reorder columns
 ```

+## Aggregation by subject and activities.
-Finally, grouping by subject and activity description and calculating means by each variable using _dyplr_, we can write a tidy output.
-This meets condition [5].
+Finally, grouping by subject and activity description and calculating means for each variable using _dyplr_, we get a smaller output, meeting condition [5].
 ```R
 join_tidy <- join_ms %>% group_by(subject,activity_desc) %>% summarise_all(funs(mean))
 ```

+## Is it tidy?
+Yes.
+This dataset didn't need reshaping, because each variable came in its column.
+Also, contains one observation (subject,activity,mean(~allmeasures)) by row, and each cell contains only one datum.

+Any question or improvement will be considered.